Best trail runs in the Yorkshire Dales

 Two of the Three Peaks in one shapely loop, beginning and ending at the iconic Ribblehead Viaduct with a railway cafe waiting at the finish.

-Fountains Fell and Pen-y-ghent
+VERY HARDFountains Fell and Pen-y-ghent from Horton-in-Ribblesdale

 Two contrasting Dales summits in one long loop, with the lonely moorland of Fountains Fell giving way to the unmistakable stepped profile of Pen-y-ghent.

-Fountains Fell and Pen-y-ghent from Settle
+EXPERTFountains Fell and Pen-y-ghent from Settle

 Town-to-summit running at its best, starting from Settle's cobbles and reaching the wild tops of Fountains Fell and Pen-y-ghent before the long loop home.